 The Global Challenge: Accuracy Across Countries

-Across jurisdictions, organizations must account for different overtime thresholds, statutory leave entitlements, public holiday calendars, rest-break requirements, payroll frequencies, data-retention expectations, collective bargaining agreements, worker classifications, and approval processes.
+Across jurisdictions, organizations must account for different overtime thresholds, statutory leave entitlements, public holiday calendars, rest-break requirements, pay frequencies, data-retention expectations, collective bargaining agreements, worker classifications, and approval processes.

 A time rule that works in Germany may not apply the same way in Malaysia.
 An absence classification used in the United States may need different treatment when mapped to statutory leave requirements in Brazil.